 Judging Criteria & Awards

-A panel of two judges will be assigned to each of the group of posters.
+At least one judge will be assigned to each of the group of posters.
 The presenter(s) of each poster will be judged on several criteria, including (i) your general understanding and comprehension of the significance of the research; (ii) ability to discuss the general goals of the research with a diverse audience; and (iii) the specific nature and interpretation of your experimental results.
 Based on the results of the judges assigned to each group, the top two poster presenters will be recognized during the awards ceremony.

 Please note that every effort is made to avoid conflicts of interest between poster presenters and the judges.
 Judges are asked to recuse themselves from judging if they feel there is any conflict of interest.
 Efforts were also made to avoid having more than one student from any institution within a single group.
 Please understand that there are instances when this was not possible, given the total number of students presenting from a single institution.